International

 Main Sectors of Industry

-Belgium’s strategic geographical position, its highly developed transport infrastructure, its wide range of services and its influence in industry and high tech have contributed to the development of its economy.
-Agriculture contributes a small amount of the national GDP (0.7%) and employs 1% of the active population (World Bank, latest data available).
+Belgium’s strategic geographical position, its highly developed transport infrastructure, the wide range of services and its influence in industry and high tech have contributed to the development of its economy.
+Agriculture contributes a small amount of the national GDP (0.8%) and employs 1% of the active population (World Bank, latest data available).
 The main crops are sugar beets, vegetables and fruits, meat and milk.
-According to data by StatBel, organic farming accounts for 7.2 % of the utilized agricultural area, of which 90.8% is located in Wallonia.
-In 2022, the production value of the agricultural sector increased by 19.5%; however, rising energy costs and inflation directly affected all inputs to the agricultural sector: expenditure on fertilisers rose an estimated 86% in 2022, energy by 67.3% (StatBel).
+According to data by StatBel, weather conditions, particularly the abundance of rainfall, had a definite impact on the economic situation of Belgian agriculture in 2024.
+They disrupted all stages of field crop production, with significant repercussions for both sowing and yields, while price rises could not compensate for the loss of income.
+However, net value added in the agricultural sector was estimated to increase by 4.2%.
+On the one hand, the production value of the agricultural sector was projected to decrease by 0.7% compared to 2023, but on the other, intermediate consumption was anticipated to fall by 2.7%.

-The industrial sector accounts for 19.6% of GDP, employing 21% of the workforce.
-There are significant discrepancies between the three Belgian regions: while Flanders has succeeded in developing the second largest petrochemical industry in the world, Wallonia is in the middle of restructuring, following the closure of its collieries and a large number of steel plants.
+The industrial sector accounts for 18.5% of GDP, employing 19% of the workforce.
+There are significant discrepancies between the three Belgian regions: while Flanders has succeeded in developing the second-largest petrochemical industry in the world, Wallonia is in the middle of restructuring, following the closure of its collieries and a large number of steel plants.
 Brussels distinguishes itself in the areas of telecommunications, software development and the pharmaceutical and automobile industries.
-Despite that its contribution to GDP has been decreasing in recent years, the manufacturing industry is still key to the Belgian economy (12%).
+Despite a decline in its contribution to GDP in recent years, the manufacturing industry remains important for the Belgian economy, accounting for 11%.
+The latest data from StatBel shows that the total value of Belgian industrial production decreased from EUR 216 billion in 2022 to 196 billion in 2023, representing a 9% decrease on an annual basis.
+In the same period, the largest total value was recorded by the manufacture of food products.
+Chemical products, basic pharmaceutical products and pharmaceutical preparations rounded out the top three largest industrial sectors.

-The Belgian economy is largely oriented towards services.
-In fact, the tertiary sector accounts for 68.8% of the GDP and employs 78% of the active population.
+The country’s economy is largely oriented towards services.
+In fact, the tertiary sector accounts for 71.1% of the GDP and employs 79% of the active population.
 Brussels, the hub of several European institutions, numerous diplomatic representations and different interest groups, has essentially based its economy on services.
-Tourism is also an important sector of the economy, although it was affected by the COVID-19 pandemic: in 2021, overnight stays increased by 45% on the previous year, but it was still 31% lower than the 2019 level (StatBel).
+Tourism is also an important sector of the economy: a total of 44,696,602 overnight stays were recorded in Belgium in 2023, representing a 4% increase compared to 2022 and a 5% rise compared to 2019.
+Concerning the banking sector, the Belgian banks’ total assets on a consolidated basis stood at EUR 1,156 billion at the end of 2023 (European Banking Federation, latest data available).

 Breakdown of Economic Activity By Sector Agriculture Industry Services